ronen567/just-the-docs/docs/forward-propogation.md

  - \\(\bar{a}^{[l-1]}\\) : n(l-1) x 1
  - \\(\bar{b}^{[l]}\\) : n(l) x 1

-Where n(l) is the number of neurons in layer l.
+Where n(l) is the number of nodes in layer l.

 Next section extends Eq.
 6 a bit more: while the above section regarded the input vector as a vector of size 1 x n(l-1), next section presents the Feed Forward equations for an input data set with m examples.